BurakCD/BurakCD/README.md

 - 🔭 I’m currently working on some green works :)
 - 🌱 I’m currently learning Java, Android studio, Python
 - 👯 I’m looking to collaborate on Android apps,
-- 🤔 I’m looking for help with AI and Data Science with Python
+- 🤔 I'm looking for a job for my compulsory summer internship
 - 💬 Ask me about fresh ideas
 - 📫 How to reach me:
 - [(**Twitter**)](https://twitter.com/MrMaroonSky)